-The Audio tab of the Generator - Configuration instrument provides Level C audio operation with up to 80 channels at 125 μ s and ten channels at 1 ms packet time (ST 2110-30), and up to 60 channels at 125 μ s and seven channels at 1 ms packet time (ST 2110-31).
+The Audio tab of the Generator - Configuration instrument provides Level C audio operation with up to 80 channels at 125 $\mu$ s and ten channels at 1 ms packet time (ST 2110-30), and up to 60 channels at 125 $\mu$ s and seven channels at 1 ms packet time (ST 2110-31).
 In the instrument submenu Audio Macros are provided for quick configuration, along with the ability to enable and disable audio in individual sub images.

-Figure 6-12: Generator Configuration - Audio Tab (2110 mode)
+Figure 6-12: Generator Configuration - Audio Tab (IP 2110 Boot Mode)

 Using the Audio tab you can expand the groups of audio generators, as required, to display the menu options for each generator.
 Select the arrow to the left of a group to expand a group, displaying all generator channels in that group.
 Click the arrow again to collapse the generators in the Group.

-In 2110 mode, there are 80 independent generators identified as: Gen 1-8, Gen 9-16, etc.
+In IP 2110 boot mode, there are 80 independent generators identified as: Gen 1-8, Gen 9-16, etc.